-WRITE THE MENU BELOW (10) Underline ingr allergic reaction ion of dishes and a redients that could ons Example: Chicken of ade with chicken stock (1 possibly cause Consommé: Thin, clear but Assessment 9-10 7-8 5-6 3-4 0-2 1
+WRITE THE MENU BELOW (5) Short description of dishes and accompaniments Underline ingredients that could possibly cause allergic reactions Example: Chicken Consommé: Thin, clear but very tasty soup made with chicken stock (5)

-Assessment 9-10 7-8 5-6 3-4 0-2 Menu Teacher should mark menu according to own judgment, don't be fussy about unimportant things All the dishes written down.
-Sequence correct.
+Assessment 9-10 7-8 5-6 3-4 0-2 Menu All the dishes All the dishes All the dishes All the dishes All the dishes written Teacher should written down. written down. written down. written down. down.
+Sequence mark menu Sequence correct.
+Sequence mostly Sequence Sequence incorrect.
+Courses according to own Courses correct.
+Courses incorrect.
+Courses incorrect.
 Courses separated.
-No spelling errors All the dishes written down.
-Sequence mostly correct.
-Courses separated.
-Minor spelling errors All the dishes written down.
-Sequence incorrect.
-Courses separated.
-Some spelling errors All the dishes written down.
-Sequence incorrect.
-Courses separated.
-Some spelling errors All the dishes written down.
-Sequence incorrect.
-Courses separated.
-Some spelling errors Description of dishes: each dish must be described correctly with main ingredients in order to get a mark.
-Ingredients that may cause allergic reactions must be underlined
+Some judgment. separated.
+No separated.
+Minor separated.
+Some separated.
+Some spelling errors.
+Be flexible. spelling errors. spelling errors. spelling errors. spelling errors.

-Copyright reserved
+Description of dishes: Each dish must be described correctly with main ingredients in order to get a mark.
+Ingredients that may cause allergic reactions must be underlined.

-DRAW A LABELLED DIAGRAM OF ONE COMPLETE COVER
+2. DRAW A LABELLED DIAGRAM OF ONE COMPLETE COVER